 Gloria Steinem has had several long and venerable careers, working as an activist for women’s rights, a journalist, and an author.
-With her 85th birthday upon us, it's time to look back at some of her milestone moments that have inspired other women to grow, evolve, and advocate ourselves — while also reminding us that it's ok if you haven't achieved all you want by age 35.
+We thought now is as good a time as ever to look back at some of her milestone moments that have inspired other women to grow, evolve, and advocate ourselves — while also reminding us that it's ok if you haven't achieved all you want by age 35.
 Gloria is half a century past that, and she's still changing the world.

 Steinem's story is an inspiring reminder of what you can accomplish, and a comforting one that you don't have to meet the traditional measures of success at the prescribed ages in order to feel like you have your life together.
 (Guess what, Steinem didn't get married until age 66 because she was presumably concerned with other endeavours.)
 So if you're reading this while sitting on your couch eating a grilled cheese you made in the microwave, know that you're doing just fine, and there's still time.